Self-Worth: 4 Ways to Improve Your Self Esteem

-Why are positive self-views so essential to happiness?
-Because these views not only affect how we feel; they also affect our thoughts and behaviors.
+Why is self-worth so essential to happiness?
+Because our views about ourselves not only affect how we feel; they also affect our thoughts and behaviors.
 When we feel bad about ourselves, we unconsciously act in ways that end up confirming our beliefs.
 For example, if we feel like we are not good enough for a good relationship, a good job, or financial stability, we stop pursuing these goals with the intensity required to reach them, or we sabotage ourselves along the way.

-So how do we break out of the negative cycle?
-Below I highlight four ways that you can start to promote positive self-views and begin to change the patterns of your life.
+So how do we break out of this negative cycle?
+Below I highlight four ways that you can start to promote positive self-worth, improve your self esteem, and begin to change the patterns that keep you feeling bad about yourself.

 When we don’t feel good about ourselves, it’s easy to think that there’s something fundamentally wrong with us; it feels deeply rooted and unchangeable.
-In reality, though, we may have failed to clarify (and then pursue) exactly what would make us feel like a person that we could love.
+In reality, though, we may have failed to clarify what's really important to us and what would make us feel like a person that we could love.

 People tend to feel badly about themselves when they feel powerless to get their needs met – so you can start this process by figuring out what your needs are.
 But be careful: It’s important that we don’t start demanding that the people in our lives fulfill our every want.
 Rather, clarify for yourself what you need.
 What people, places, or experiences are must-haves to live a fulfilling life?
 What aspects of your life – if removed – would leave you without a sense of purpose?
 Really think carefully about this and try not to consider others’ needs right now.